(225 ILCS 20/11)

 complete a specific period of evaluated clinical social work or social

-work experience and may require successful completion of an examination.
+work experience and may require successful completion of an examination for clinical social workers.

 (b-7) Notwithstanding any other provision of this Act, any person whose license expired while on active duty with